 Dove recipes are a specialized thing: You can’t buy doves in a store.
 You must hunt them.
-But you can buy squab in stores, and wood pigeon in many European markets.
+Pigeons are a little different.
+You can buy squab in stores, and wood pigeon in many European markets.
 And yes, you can eat the common pigeons you see everywhere — only I’d avoid those city birds…

 Doves and pigeons are dark meat birds with very little fat on them.
 You can use small ducks such as teal with these recipes, but they will often have a layer of fat that a pigeon or dove will not.
 Ptarmigans, snipe and rails are excellent alternatives, though.